MAGDALEN TOWER AND BRIDGE

 Around the middle of the 18th century, the performance still had a secular character.
 John Pointer in his Oxoniensis Academia describes ‘a merry Concert of both Vocal and Instrumental Music, consisting of several merry Ketches, and lasting almost 2 hours.’

-The custom later declined, but was revitalized in 1844 by a Fellow of Magdalen, Dr John Rouse Bloxam, who was scandalised by the irreverence of the ceremony.
+The custom of singing the Hymnus from the Tower would become a rather tawdry affair, but was revitalized in 1844 by a Fellow of Magdalen, Dr John Rouse Bloxam, who was scandalised by the irreverence of the ceremony.
 In the early 19th century it was ‘more like a Bacchanalian song than a sacred hymn.
 The choirmen and choristers went up the tower in their usual garb and kept their hats and caps on during the singing.
 The principal function of the choristers seemed to be to throw down rotten eggs on the people below.
 Old Munday, the principal porter, tried to remedy this, by standing at the bottom of the Tower and tapping at the pockets of the choristers.’

 Dr Bloxam restored decorum by insisting that the choir should wear their surplices, take off their hats and caps when the hymn commenced, and turn East towards the sun which usually rose at just that time.
 The rehabilitated ceremony now started to attract greater interest from town and gown alike.
 By 1869 it was a noted feature of the Oxford calendar, with 200 people on the tower.